mrisen/inet-showcases/wireless/coexistence/doc/index.rst

   - hidden node protection doesnt work -> there are no hidden nodes here
   - different traffic

+..
 We expect that the Wifi and WPAN nodes can coexist cooperatively, as they both feature CCA and backoff.
 There is contention...

    It is expected that the Wifi and WPAN nodes can coexist cooperatively.
 Both feature CCA and backoff, so there is contention between the nodes of the two technologies.
 However, protection mechanisms in each don't work in the other; the transmissions are not not protected cross-technology, so as the acks.
 It is likely happen that they start transmitting during each others' acks.
 Also, there is no CCA before sending the ack in both.

+   - we expect that they will be able to coexist cooperatively
+   - because there is contention
+   - because they use cca and backoff

+It is expected that the Wifi and the WPAN will be able to coexist cooperatively, because there will be contention between them.
+However, the coexistence will degrade the performance of both, because their protection mechanisms don't work cross-technology, and it is likely that they'll start transmitting during each others' tranmissions.
+Also, the duration of WPAN transmissions is long compared to a Wifi one, and the WPAN might steal some air time from the Wifi.
+Because the Wifi waits less before accessing the channel, it is expected that the Wifi will gain channel access most of the time.
+However, the WPAN has little traffic to send, so its performance might be mostly unaffected.
+The Wifi's transmission power is greater than the WPAN's, so concurrent WPAN transmissions might not corrupt the Wifi frames (but the other way around).
+TODO rewrite

+..
+Why will performance be degraded?

+   - the contention without the protection mechanisms -> i.e. they dont know timings of the other -> means that its not as efficient
+   - the 802.15.4 is slow, so it might steal a lot of airtime from the wifi
+   - because of the timings (the wifi waits less), its expected that the wifi will gain the channel most of the time.
+However, the 802.15.4 has less traffic to send, so this might not affect it too much.
+   - the wifi tx power is greater, so the WPAN might not corrupt the Wifi transmissions, but the other way around

   to say: